-Thousands of workers across Pittsburgh currently make minimum wage -- $7.25 an hour.
-That’s an annual income of $15,000 a year, well below the real living wage in our city.
+Thousands of workers across Pittsburgh work for minimum wage -- $7.25 an hour.
+Even at full time that’s less than $15,000 a year, well below a real living wage in our city.

-At the same time that these workers struggle to get by, CEO pay is at an all-time high.
-No wonder income inequality today rivals the days of the rival barons.
+CEO pay is at an all-time high while workers struggle to get by.
+Income inequality today rivals the days of the steel barons.

-We are going to take it to the next level and demand that our legislators in Harrisburg and Washington DC stand with working Americans to raise the wage.
+We are taking it to the next level and demand that our legislators in Harrisburg and Washington DC stand with working Americans to raise the wage.
 We need a living wage, indexed to inflation.

-To do that we have to convince them that Americans want fair pay and an economy that grows when Rises Up not by trickling down.
+To do that we have to stand together.
+We have to demand fair pay and an economy that works for everyone, not just the super-rich.

 If you know what pay’s like at the bottom, share your story and advocate for low wage workers across the nation.